Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

 In the natural realm, while we are asleep, we are in darkness.
-We have no awareness of the darkness or of our sleeping condition.
-This is completely normal, for sleep is a natural, periodic state of rest during which consciousness of the world is suspended.
+We have no awareness of the darkness of our sleeping condition.
+This is completely normal.
+Sleep is a natural, periodic state of rest during which consciousness of the world is suspended.

 A Spiritual Counterpart

 This natural response of turning from darkness to light has a spiritual counterpart.

 In the spiritual realm, when we turn from the spiritual darkness of sin (the darkness of ignorance and deception), then we begin to see the spiritual Light of God’s Truth.

 Turning from spiritual darkness to spiritual light is to awaken out of spiritual darkness.

 We awaken to see the spiritual Light — the light and the knowledge of the Glory of God, in the face [the reality] of Yahushua Messiah [Jesus Christ].
 (2Corinthians 4:6).
 We begin to understand who the actual source of the Light actually is — Yahushua the Messiah!

 The Scriptures tell us, Yahushua is the Light: